Welcome to Provider Storage

 Features

-Automatically provisions S3-compatible credentials as Kubernetes Secrets. - Extensible by design
+- Kubernetes-native secrets Create S3-compatible credentials as Kubernetes Secrets.

 Installation

-To install the configuration package into your Crossplane empowered Kubernetes environment, use e.g. for MinIO:
+To install the configuration package into your Crossplane-enabled Kubernetes environment, use a backend-specific package.
+For MinIO:

 apiVersion: pkg.crossplane.io/v1